-The Online HCI MS program is most appropriate for individuals with a bachelor’s degree in a scientific, engineering, business, or artistic discipline, who are pursuing a professional career, and who already have a strong base of information technology skills.
+The Online HCI program is most appropriate for individuals with a bachelor’s degree in a scientific, engineering, business, or design discipline, who are pursuing a professional career, and who already have a strong base of information technology skills.

 - Demonstrated ability to write software competently.
 This requirement can be met during your course of study in the program.

 - International applicants must submit one of the following English proficiency exam scores and must meet or exceed.
 The English exam minimums can be found at this link.

 - The English exam requirement may be waived if a degree is earned from a country where English is the only official language.
 See Examination Requirements at this link.